Is there anything that I can offer my customers as a Travel Counsellor which sets me apart?

-After a series of eLearning pre-induction modules, you’ll join us for 5-10 days for a training programme at our head office in Cork.
+After a series of eLearning pre-induction modules, you’ll join us for 2 days at Cork office for a training programme at our head office in Cork.
 It’s a friendly and engaging way to learn all about the Travel Counsellors approach to travel.

 Is there a minimum sales target?

 Whilst we don’t set any defined targets, we encourage you to achieve a minimum of €200,000 sales in your first 12-month period.
 This is in your own financial best interests and to ensure you are setting off on a path to a sustainable, successful business.
 This shouldn’t present a problem if you give your full commitment and follow our advice on best practice.